icoxfog417/tying-wv-and-wc/README.md

 * At the beginning of the training, embedding matrix to produce "teacher distribution" is not trained yet.
 So proposed method has a handicap in the first phase.
 * So to increase temperature (alpha) gradually will improve training speed.
 * To use the pre-trained word vector, fix the embedding matrix weight for some interval (fixed target technique at the reinforcement learning (please refer [*Deep Reinforcement Learning*](http://www.iclr.cc/lib/exe/fetch.php?media=iclr2015:silver-iclr2015.pdf))) will also improve the training.

+**By the way,  [PyTorch example already use tying method](https://github.com/pytorch/examples/blob/1c6d9d276f3a0c484226996ab7f9df4f90ce52f4/word_language_model/model.py#L28)!
+Don't be afraid to use it!**